-Bumper stickers have been a way for Australians to express themselves on the road for decades.
-From political statements to family stick figures, these decals personalise our vehicles and share messages with fellow drivers.
-But applying stickers to your car requires more consideration than slapping one on a water bottle.
-Your vehicle's paint, the extreme Australian climate, and eventual removal all demand thoughtful choices.
+Bumper stickers allow Australians to express themselves on the road.
+From political statements to family stick figures, these automotive decals personalise vehicles and share messages with fellow drivers.
+Applying stickers to a car requires consideration beyond simple adhesion: automotive paint composition, the extreme Australian UV climate, adhesive chemistry, and eventual removal all demand informed choices.

 Before applying any sticker, you need to understand what you're working with.
 Modern vehicles have multiple layers that stickers interact with: